* ActorSharedBackground: Bear Hugger is voiced by Creator/RichardNewman, who coincidentally lives in Bear Hugger's home province of British Columbia.

 ** The GuestFighter for the Wii game was originally gonna be [[Franchise/SuperMarioBros Princess Peach]], but was dropped because [[WouldntHitAGirl the idea of punching out a woman made them uncomfortable]].
-See [[http://kotaku.com/5320198/punch+out-devs-talk-graphics-difficulty-nixed-princess-peach-idea here.]] [[labelnote:*]]However, Peach [[HilariousInHindsight finally gets her chance]] to fight Mac later in VideoGame/SuperSmashBros[[/labelnote]]
+See [[http://kotaku.com/5320198/punch+out-devs-talk-graphics-difficulty-nixed-princess-peach-idea here.]] [[labelnote:*]]However, Peach [[HilariousInHindsight would get her chance]] to fight Mac later in VideoGame/SuperSmashBros[[/labelnote]]

 ** Mac in ''Super Punch Out'' is blonde and tan for unknown reasons but beta footage shows him looking far different.

 ** Bear Hugger was originally going to appear in ''Mike Tyson's Punch Out'', but was replaced with King Hippo.

 ** Mario's cameo was going to be kept in ''Wii'', but they couldn't make him fit in with the game's art style.
 Instead, they opted for a generic referee.

 * TheWikiRule: [[http://punchout.wikia.com/wiki/Punch-Out_Wiki Punch-Out Wiki]].